KrisKennaway/turntable/README.md

 Instead I switched to another approach: instead of trying to read a fixed number of nibbles under precise timing control, to relax the timing control (i.e. use a tighter polling loop) and read until I see an "end of sector" marker.

 Emulation might produce more deterministic results, although at the time I started this project no emulators supported the terrible things I was doing to disk layout.
-Virtual II came close but has a bug with .woz track alignment when skewing across tracks.
-OpenEmulator and MAME refused to even write out a .woz image.
-KEGS has apparently fixed support for this after I discussed the project with Kent Dickey, but I haven't tested this yet.

 The astute reader might notice that at 32 cycles per audio sample, 140KB of data should only produce about 4.4 seconds of audio, not 4.8.
 For some reason audio playback is about 10-20% slower than it should be, which I can't account for yet.
 Even accounting for the nondeterministic read timing, the disk rotation speed is fixed.
 If we end up having to poll for a read, that might cause us to miss data but it can't slow down the overall playback.
 I'm not sure what is going on here.

-## Multiple tracks
+## Multiple audio tracks

 The Disk II hardware (with DOS 3.3 PROMs) is able to write out 66 unique "nibble" values (due to hardware constraints that no more than two consecutive bits may be 0).
 This is 6 bits that can be used for data, with 2 left over for signaling.

-Since our scheme for dealing with phase 1 writes requires 2 bits, that means we can encode 3 audio tracks on a single disk.
+Since our scheme for dealing with phase 1 writes requires 2 bits, that means we can encode 3 audio tracks on a single disk track.
 Each track gets 2 bits (track 0: 0,1; track 1: 2,3; track 2: 4,5).
 We precompute lookup tables that map the disk nibble to one of these pairs of bits (shifted into bit positions 6 and 7 so we can efficiently test them during reads, by conditioning the N and V flags)

-Tracks can be selected by pressing 1 ..
+Audio tracks can be selected by pressing 1 ..
 3.

 ## Writing data

 In order to produce a disk image suitable for playback we need to somehow get the audio data onto disk.
-One challenge is that it's more data than can fit in memory (~0K).
-The other challenge is that even if we restrict to what could fit in memory, we don't have enough CPU cycles to step through it during the (32 cycle) write window.
-To work around this, I cheated by preloading it into a slinky memory card.
+One challenge is that it's more data than can fit in memory (~140K).
+The other challenge is that even if we restrict to what could fit in main memory, we don't have enough CPU cycles to step through it during the (32 cycle) write window.
+To work around this, I cheated by preloading it into a RamFactor ("Slinky"-style) memory card.
 This has the feature that I/O to the memory card is via repeatedly accessing a single memory location, which makes it ideal for this purpose: fetching the next byte to be written takes 4 cycles and easily fits within the cycle budget.

 It might be theoretically possible to produce a working disk image externally, e.g. writing it using an AppleSauce.
 In practice this would not be straightforward, and it would probably require careful tuning of the image to match the timing of a particular drive (or vice versa).
 Writing a disk image from memory has the advantage that the same drive is used to write and read, so it should be already adapted for the exact drive speed.